You will build a collaborative diagram editor, that allows people to build different types of diagrams together.

 - Your source code should be stored in your team’s GitLab repository.

-- You must document your requirements in the project wiki, and use issues in GitLab to track your work.
+- You must use issues in GitLab to track your work.

 - You must use a Gradle project, with the project structure provided in-class.